 This might be severe cramps, headaches, nausea, sweating, or tremors.
 In extreme cases, unmanaged alcohol withdrawal can cause seizures and even death.

-These symptoms can be managed by going through a medical detox with medication, which would be the first service offered at any drug & alcohol rehab in Stratford Upon Avon.
+These symptoms can be managed by going through a medical detox with medication, which would be the first service offered at any drug and alcohol rehab in Stratford Upon Avon.

 This is one of the many reasons why inpatient rehab is considered the most effective treatment to help someone out of active alcoholism and into recovery.

-Drug & alcohol rehab clinics are dedicated treatment facilities where people can get a variety of help for any drug or alcohol addiction issues.
+Drug and alcohol rehab clinics are dedicated treatment facilities where people can get a variety of help for any drug or alcohol addiction issues.

 Accessing all these different treatment resources and putting them together in a cohesive plan that works for you is something that is effectively only achievable at rehab.

-This is one of the reasons that inpatient rehab is constantly demonstrated to be an extremely effective method of treating drug & alcohol addiction.
+This is one of the reasons that inpatient rehab is constantly demonstrated to be an extremely effective method of treating drug and alcohol addiction.

 Rehab can work wonders for people in addiction, but that help can only begin if the person is willing to accept that help.
 For this to happen, they first need to admit that they have a problem.